janzeteachesit/execmanclone/README.md

 Texture packer
 Really great tool to pack all your sprites.
 Efficient, quick and easy.

-Tiled (and a couple of python scripts)
-The map is made in the excellent map editor Tiled.
-I used the the scripts described here to convert a map image into a tilemap.

-Editroid
-Metroid specific rom-hacking.
-Makes it possible to dump all Metroid map as image, which I then use the scripts described above to convert to a tilesheet and tilemap.

 Atom.io
 A free hackable editor that just gets better.